 Work with Security Professionals & Volunteers

 HOAs should make sure that they are regularly inspecting and evaluating the community’s safety and looking for ways to protect their residents.
-This can be done by hiring professional security- which virtual security guards are best- or having volunteers from the community take care of things.
+This can be done by hiring professional security- which virtual gate guards are best– or having volunteers from the community take care of things.